In the morning my voice was worse. When Susan asked how our show went as I was fixing breakfast, all I could do was croak.

 “You want a job, kid.
 We could use an enforcer who uses his brains over his muscles.”

-I flexed for him to show I did have some muscles but realized I hadn’t worked out in months.
+I flexed for him to show I did have some muscles.
+Unfortunately, I hadn’t worked out in months.
 He just laughed.

 We were ready to go, but Hippie was not to be seen.
 I sent Dave and Jazz to look for him, suggesting the nearest bathroom.
-Jazz came back and said Hippie was occupied, but Dave would drag him out as soon as he was ‘finished.’
-Our boy was a quick learner and not so quick an ejaculator anymore.
+Jazz came back.
+He said Hippie was occupied.
+Dave would drag him out as soon as he was ‘finished.’
+Our boy was a quick learner but not so quick an ejaculator anymore.
 The two of them showed up in due time.
 I never saw Hippie without his angelic smile ever again.
 Sex Ed. is better as a do it yourself activity.

 At Sorrento’s everybody got $50, including Jill.
 I gave the remaining $700 to Michael’s dad.
 He told me he’d just about made back his original investment.
 It wasn’t really about the money; getting his son’s respect had no price.
-He beamed at me and I hugged him, knowing I was embarrassing him.
+He beamed at me.
+I hugged him, knowing I would embarrass him.

 “You push the gay, boy,” he laughed.